 There are sounds and actions that occur after each scan, depending on the scan/lookup outcome and settings--Found, Not Found or Scan Error.
 This is the behavior for the default settings:

-However, some users may prefer that they not have to do anything specific
+Some users may prefer that they not have to do anything specific on the PDA

 If the “Scan errors on screen” option is selected, a checksum or other read error will no longer pop up an alert box.
 Instead the PDA will sound three distinctive but short clicks and display the error message directly on the lookup results screen.
-This provides an audible and visible signal to the operator that there was a problem with the bar code scan and a screen tap or interaction is not required in order to continue.
+This provides an audible and visible signal to the operator that there was a problem with the bar code scan and a screen tap or interaction is not required in order to continue, however novice users are advised to keep the default Alert Box behavior until they are familiar with using their scan Engine.

 There is also a way to customize the sounds emitted after a scan or manual entry of an isbn/upc that is found, not found, or has a scan error.
 Each sound for each condition can be any sort of sound effect wav file compatible with your PDA and there are thousands of wav sound effects available on the internet; however, because of the way scanner drivers work, it is not possible for a PDA program to know that a scan effort has simply failed to capture any sort of bar code at all.